Public Interest Loan Repayment Assistance Program I (PILRAP-I) - For Graduates from the Class of 2007 and Before

 - Satisfy income requirements.

 - Eligible Time Frame.
 Graduates are eligible for the program at any time within three years after the January following their graduation.
 Judicial clerkships are not qualifying employment for the purposes of PILRAP; however, the three year restriction on eligibility after graduation will be tolled for purposes of pursing clerkships.
-Once a graduate has entered the program, he or she must continue to reapply each year to receive benefits.
-Graduates who have applied for the program within 3 years of matriculation can then continue to apply for annual funding until they no longer require loan repayment assistance.
+Once a graduate has entered the program, he or she must continue to reapply each year to receive benefits (or be on a leave of absence/in inactive status - please see the Frequently Asked Questions to learn more about leaves of absence and inactive status).
+Graduates who have applied for the program within 3 years of graduation can then continue to apply for annual funding until they no longer require loan repayment assistance.

 - Qualifying Employment.
 The graduate's work must meet all of the following requirements to qualify for PILRAP: